Career Awards

 View Past Awardees

 Nominations must include a letter describing the research and its importance to the field, a list of up to five citations that document the research, a brief (3 page) curriculum vitae of the nominee, and a 200 word biography.
 The letter of nomination should emphasize the nominee's independent intellectual contribution.
 Additional letters in support of the nomination are welcome, but not required.
 Nominations should be submitted via email to [email protected] by February 28, 2024.

 Hoebel Prize for Creativity

-This Prize is intended to honor a SSIB member, at any stage of their career, for an exceptional level of creativity and excellence in his or her research on ingestive behavior.
+This Prize is intended to honor a SSIB member, at any stage of their career, for an exceptional level of creativity and excellence in their research on ingestive behavior.
 This research should constitute a significant advance in our understanding of mechanisms controlling ingestive behavior and have the potential of benefiting society by elucidating methods for treating or preventing disorders of ingestive behavior.
-The Prize consists of a plaque, a check for 750 USD, and an invitation for the awardee to speak at the Annual SSIB Meeting.

 View Past Awardees

 Nominations must include a curriculum vita (maximum of three pages), a one-page description of the nominee’s research indicating why it is creative and how it will benefit society, and a 200 word biography.
 Nominations should be submitted via email to [email protected] by February 28, 2024.

 Gerard P. Smith Award